 Sustainable Living Tasmania, supported by the Tasmanian Government, has produced 'Stay warm and save money - A guide to reducing your energy bills', which provides simple suggestions to make your home more energy efficient.
-Read the guide on the TasCOSS website.
+Copies are available from Service Tasmania shops, or read the guide on the TasCOSS website.

 Home energy audit toolkits

 These practical tools and information will help you conduct a simple home audit and discover easy ways to cut your household energy costs.
 The toolkits can be borrowed free of charge from all Tasmanian councils.
 Find your council’s contact details in the local government directory.

 - Aurora Energy’s energy saving hints and tips provides information on how to save energy in your home and reduce your household energy bill.

 - Before installing solar energy in Tasmanian homes, ensure you consider the range of issues you may face.
 The solar energy page and Solar Energy Information Sheet (PDF) will provide more information.

 - The Tasmania Energy Saving Projects Resource webpage helps you find products and materials to make your home more energy efficient.
 It is aimed at people who want to carry out projects themselves, like insulating their hot water cylinder, and includes instructions and Tasmanian suppliers.

 - Sustainable Living Tasmania is a not-for-profit organisation which provides impartial, expert practical advice like improving energy efficiency, installing insulation, building a comfortable low-bills home, gardening and conserving water.

 - Good Life Permaculture provides a network and resources about permaculture, which is a system of landscape design that combines natural landscaping and edible gardening modelled on nature.
 David Holmgren, one of the founders of permaculture, explains what it is and the design principles on his Holmgren Design website.